classroomtechtools/ib_pseudocode_python/README.md

 ## Quickstart

+### Executing code

 - Navigate to the [base repl](https://repl.it/@adammorris/InputPseudocode).
 - Create a new file called "new" (this will also fork the repl and make it yours)
 - Enter pseudocode (for example `output "Hello World"`)
 - In the interpreter, enter `execute('new')` and the code in the file `new.pseudo` executes
 - In the interpreter, enter `transpile('new')` and it outputs the code that would be executed

-## Why
+### Why use it

 Practice writing pseudocode by actually running it, ensuring that it works.
 It also could be a way to learn Python.

 The IB Pseudocode (formally specified [here](https://ib.compscihub.net/wp-content/uploads/2015/04/IB-Pseudocode-rules-more.pdf)) is actually quite close to Python; it only takes about 200 lines of Python code to convert (transpile) it.
 This is why it might be a general purpose way to get your feet wet into programming.

-## Creating and Using Lists, Collections (SL + HL)
+## Handling Data Structures

 It is common for the IB, and for other programming classes, to specify a datastructure that you are going to work with.
 For example:

-1. Add 10 items to your list called MYLIST
+1. Add 10 items to your list called `MYLIST`
-2. You have an list of names called STUDENTS that contain 20 string values
+2. You have an list of names called `STUDENTS` that contain 20 string values
-3. You have a list called WHOLENUMBERS of 100 random integers from 1 to 100 (inclusive)
+3. You have a list called `WHOLENUMBERS` of 100 random integers from 1 to 100 (inclusive)
-4. You have a collection of names called ANGELS that have an unknown number of values
+4. You have a collection of names called `ANGELS` that have an unknown number of values

 In the actual paper, when giving answers, you won't have to "create" these objects.
 You can write code as if they are already set up correctly.
 However, if you want to actually code with them, we need to create a way to be able to make them in our environment (repl.it website), even though we don't have to in the target environment (the actual exam).

-Fortunately, the way to do this is pretty easy.
+A link to the [specified datastructures](https://computersciencewiki.org/images/c/c6/IB-Pseudocode-rules.pdf)

+### Creating and Using Lists, Collections (SL + HL)

 For example, in **#1** above, you need some way of creating a list called `MYLIST` that I can call `addItem` in order to add the items.
 In this case, we just need to use this: